Spring Foraging – Stinging Nettles

-For many people in BC, when the winter snow and rains give way to spring, and new life begins to green the landscape, it is time to “eat your greens.”
+For many people, when the winter snow and rains give way to spring, and new life begins to green the landscape, it is time to “eat your greens.”
 For First Nations and early settlers, the early growth of plants such as the stinging nettle, chickweed, miners lettuce, dandelion or fireweed was a source of nutrients (especially Vitamins A and C) that were lacking in their winter diets.
 In the absence of modern supermarkets with a year round supply of endless varieties of fruits and vegetables, they had to rely on Mother Nature to maintain their health.
 Many continue this tradition to this day and with the trends to eating local, to eating organic, to questioning the current food supply system, and eating wild, there is more interest in foraging and harvesting.

-Depending on where you live in BC, you might be nearing the beginning or the end of nettle season.
+Depending on where you live, you might be nearing the beginning or the end of nettle season.
 Although they are edible all spring and summer until they flower, they are best when young and tender.
 If you have ever encountered stinging nettles, you know they do indeed “sting.”
 The long, thin, hollow hairs that cover the stem and the underside of the leaves can pierce the skin and cause irritation.
 These are adaptions by the plant so that herbivores don’t eat them.
 However they are edible when blanched in boiling water to remove the stinging qualities.

 If you are new to foraging, then I recommend The Deerholme Foraging Book: Wild Foods and Recipes from the Pacific Northwest, by Bill Jones of Duncan, BC published in 2014 by Touchwood Editions.
 It is available from most bookstores and in many libraries and from his website http://www.deerholme.com/.